noobbiee/tryhackme_writeups/Warzone_1.md

 '''
 <img width="979" height="710" alt="Screenshot from 2025-09-21 13-07-47" src="https://github.com/user-attachments/assets/b094db95-8bff-4e3a-916c-2a88c03c248a" />

 Task 8 : Retrace the attack; there were multiple IP addresses associated with this attack.
 What were two other IP addresses?
-Enter the IP addressed defanged and in numerical order. (format: IPADDR,IPADDR)
+Enter the IP addressed defanged and in numerical order. (format: IPADDR,IPADDR)ss